zahmadi57/capstone-project/kubernetes/learning_materials/05_wildcard_dns_nip_io.md

 # 🌐 Lesson 5: Zero-Config Access with nip.io

 ## The Problem: The "DNS Gap"
 In a lab environment, your Kubernetes cluster runs on a virtual network (e.g., `192.168.0.0/24`).
-You use **Ingress** to host multiple applications (Headlamp, App, Grafana) on a single IP address (`192.168.0.59`).
+You use **Ingress** to host multiple applications (Headlamp, App, Grafana) on a single IP address (`10.0.0.242`).

 The Ingress Controller relies on the **`Host` header** in your HTTP request to know which pod to send you to.
-However, your local Windows/macOS machine doesn't know that `app.project.local` points to `192.168.0.59`.
+However, your local Windows/macOS machine doesn't know that `app.finalproject.local` points to `10.0.0.242`.

 ### Common Solutions:
 1.  **VPN/Network DNS**: Hard to set up for simple labs.